 In the 'TCP port' field, leave the default value (8200).
 The built-in media server uses this port for SOAP (Simple Object Access Protocol) operation.
 The server uses this port for HTTP traffic to transmit media content descriptions.

 The 'Media server name' field shows the preset server name.
 By default, this is the model of your Keenetic router.

 In the 'Enabled in' option, you can specify the segments for which DLNA will be enabled (by default, the media library is enabled for the Home segment).

 NOTE: Important!
 Be sure to select one or more folders of music, movies, or photos on USB drives that will be available for all media players on your home network.

-You can check the performance of the Media Server on your TV, computer or mobile device using a media player that supports DLNA technology.
+You can check the Media Server's performance on your TV, computer, or mobile device using any media player that supports DLNA technology.

 Select 'Browse Folders' for access to media files.

 Similarly, you can set up video playback on Smart TV with DLNA support.